Observing Capabilities¶

 Check the LIGO, Virgo, and KAGRA Observing Run Plans for the latest details on scheduling of the next observing run, which are summarized here.

 The gravitational-wave observing schedule is divided into Observing Runs or epochs of months to years of operation at fixed sensitivity, down time for construction and commissioning, and transitional Engineering Runs between commissioning and observing runs.
 The long-term observing schedule is shown below.
-Since BNS mergers are a well-studied class of gravitational-wave signals, this figure gives the BNS range for a single-detector SNR threshold of 8 in each observing run.
+Downtime for upgrades and commissioning are depicted by vertical gray bands.

-Observing Run 4 (O4) started on May 24, 2023, and will continue until June 9, 2025.
-We expect that up to four facilities (LHO, LLO, Virgo, and KAGRA) will contribute data during O4.
+Observing Run 4 (O4) started on May 24, 2023, and ended on November 18, 2025.
+Four facilities (LHO, LLO, Virgo, and KAGRA) contributed data during O4.

 Live Status¶